Think of a narcissist.

 Fishing For Compliments

-While a covert narcissist should be listening, they may be thinking of ways to earn praise and attention.
+While covert narcissists should be listening, they may be thinking of ways to earn praise and attention.
 There are many ways that a covert narcissist can do this, including fishing for compliments.
 A covert narcissist may appear to have low self-confidence because they put themselves down constantly.
-But these behaviors do not actually come from low self-esteem.
+However, these behaviors do not come from low self-esteem.
 They are simply just looking for praise and attention from others.

 Bad at Taking Criticism

 If a narcissist fishes for compliments and are instead met with criticism or suggestions for improvement, they won’t be satisfied.
-Narcissists typically do not take criticism well, but they may respond to it in different ways.
+Narcissists typically do not take criticism well, but they may respond to it differently.
 An overt narcissist may go into “fight” mode, while a covert narcissist may go into “flight” mode.
-They may ask sullen, aloof, or withdrawn.
+They may be sullen, aloof, or withdrawn.

 Gaslighting and Shaming

 A narcissist may also respond to criticism by turning the blame or shame onto the other person.
-“Gaslighting” is a process in which someone makes another person question their judgement or perception of a situation.
+“Gaslighting” is when someone makes another person question their judgment or perception of a situation.
 They may use different manipulation tactics to make the person believe that they are in the wrong, even though the person initially believed that they were right.

 Discussion of Their Special Position

 A covert narcissist is not a mime.
 Your conversation with a narcissist may give some insight into their personality and true motives.
-Often, a covert narcissist will try to paint themselves as a person separate from (and on a higher level than) others.
+Often, covert narcissists will try to paint themselves as a person separate from (and on a higher level than) others.

 It might sound like this: